Complementary Medical Services

 IFSMED utilizes medical acupuncture almost exclusively to treat local or regional musculoskeletal problems such as:

-To find more information about our acupuncture approach to treat musculoskeletal diseases, call IFSMED at (858) 794-9192 or send us an e-mail at firstname.lastname@example.org
+To find more information about our integrative medicine in San Diego, call IFSMED at (858) 794-9192 or send us an e-mail at firstname.lastname@example.org

 It is well recognized that traditional Western diagnosis is largely based on physical findings, imaging techniques and laboratory data are superb for determining anatomical or organic problems.
 However, the success of Western diagnosis in determining functional or preclinical problems is less satisfactory.
 That is why a number of patients with various functional disorders, (e.g., fibromyalgia, chronic pain and irritable bowel syndrome) go for a number of years without a diagnosis.
 Even when they are diagnosed, the system of diagnosis typically is very descriptive but does not incorporate cause and consequence principle.